Find your campsite for a holiday with children aged 3–6 years To listen to

 For children in the 3 to 6 years age group, often:

-Medium-sized campsites often strike the perfect balance: they provide space to explore without feeling overwhelming, while offering a few facilities such as a playground, pool, or small café.
+Medium-sized campsites often strike the perfect balance: they provide space to explore without feeling overwhelming, while offering a few facilities such as a playground and a pool with slide.

 Why this is the ideal age for camping